-Operational Results For TCC
+Operational Results For Tauranga City Council

 In most cases council aims to balance its operational budget so that operational costs are funded through rates or another form of operational revenue such as user fees or subsidy.
+Operational expenditure includes depreciation expense, which is an accounting entry reflecting the annual amount by which the useful lives of council assets are reduced.
+The dollar value of depreciation that is funded each year can be available to fund renewal of assets, or otherwise reduce borrowing so that over time council has capacity to renew assets when they are at the end of their useful lives.

-However, in recent years it has budgeted for an overall operational deficit for a number of reasons.
+Council budgets for an overall operational deficit for a number of reasons.
 The operational deficit is due to specific circumstances where council does not budget revenue to cover operational costs.
 These are:

-- Non-funding depreciation (\$7.5m) in transportation to reflect the amount of renewal cost funded by Waka Kotahi New Zealand Transport Agency (NZTA) (51%) plus stormwater \$1m. - 2.
-Loan funded expenditure on long-term structural planning for our growing city to reflect intensification, transport planning and new growth areas.
-While this expenditure is recognised as operational, council has chosen to loan fund it as it is providing long term benefit to the community and so is more fairly contributed to by future ratepayers as well as current ratepayers. - Loan funding of project expenditure that could not be capitalised so recognised in the accounts as operating expenditure - 4.
+1. Non-funding depreciation (\$7.5m) in transportation to reflect the amount of renewal cost funded by Waka Kotahi New Zealand Transport Agency (NZTA) (51%).
+In recent years a portion of stormwater depreciation (\$1m) has been unfunded.

+- Loan funded expenditure on long-term structural planning for our growing city to reflect intensification, transport planning and new growth areas.
+While this expenditure is recognised as operational, council has chosen to loan fund it as it is providing long term benefit to the community and so is more fairly contributed to by future ratepayers as well as current ratepayers. - 3.
+Loan funding of project expenditure that could not be capitalised so recognised in the accounts as operating expenditure - 4.
 Funding of expenditure from a reserve such as the stormwater reserve or the risk reserve - Deficit in operations of user fee funded activities, including parking activity where there has been a reduction in parking fee revenue as a result of city centre on street parking charges on hold post COVID-19.

-Prior to audit there is a favourable interest rate variance of \$695,000 and otherwise rates collected cover the rates requirement for the year.
+There is an overall rates surplus for the year.
+This is due to a favourable interest rate variance of \$695,000 and otherwise rates collected cover the rates requirement for the year.